California Multiple Award Schedules (CMAS) Overview and Guide

 CMAS renewals/extensions do not occur automatically when the term of the base GSA schedule is renewed or extended.
 It is the responsibility of the CMAS contractor to request the renewal or extension at the time the base GSA schedule is renewed or extended.
 (Refer to the CMAS Management & Information Guide for renewal/ extension information.)

-If the CMAS contractor is a California certified small business, both the administrative and incentive fees are waived.
+Effective July 1, 2019, if the CMAS contractor is a California certified small business, both the administrative and incentive fees are no longer waived and the fee is 1.25%.

 The following products and services are not available through the CMAS program: